La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 Photo © Cenotes Zapotes

-Where is la Ruta de los Cenotes Cancun?
+Where is La Ruta de los Cenotes?

-If you are interested in visiting Cancun Cenotes, the ones that you find in la Ruta de los cenotes are the closest.
+If you are interested in visiting Cancun Cenotes, the ones that you find in La Ruta de los Cenotes are the closest.

 Actually, you will find some of her pictures on this blog as well.